The

 and a marching compass (see this category).

-This ad was printed in a 1977 or 1978 issue of the French climbers
+The ad below was printed in a 1977 or 1978 issue of the French climbers

 association Club Alpin Français (C.A.F.).